Skip to content

 Lock the World

 Use the World & Scenery panel to freeze time of day and weather.
-Stops the sun from moving mid-shot and keeps lighting consistent across takes.
+Stops the sun moving mid-shot and keeps lighting consistent across takes.

 Ease Into Shots